YottaDB/YDBDoc/ProgGuide/commands.rst

 **OUT[PUT]=strlit**

 strlit specifies the stdout of the JOBbed process. strlit can either be a file or a DETACHed socket (that is, a socket from the socket pool).
-To pass a DETACHed socket as the stdout of the job, specify strlit in the form of "SOCKET:<handle>" where <handle> is the socket handle.
+To pass a DETACHed socket as the stdout of the JOBbed process, specify strlit in the form of "SOCKET:<handle>" where <handle> is the socket handle.
 On successful completion of the JOB command, the passed socket is closed and is no longer available to the parent process.

 .. note::
    Specify a DETACHed socket in both INPUT and OUTPUT parameters to pass it as the $PRINCIPAL of the JOBbed process.